 “My friends Mushtaq Butt and Allah Rakha Sahotra tirelessly worked with various communities in the city,” said Shaukat.
 “Although we were still very much worried, we believed that God would do a miracle.
 The next day after the incident, Butt told me that the matter had been resolved.”
 Butt related that he had been asked to swear on the Qur’an that the Gills had not committed blasphemy and would never do so.
 After Butt stated this oath, all accusations were dropped.

-The local cleric officially withdrew his complaint, writing, “It is submitted that I, [the speaker] in the Gulzar-e-Madina Mosque, had earlier submitted an application against Shaukat Gill and others regarding committing blasphemy against the Prophet.
+The local cleric officially withdrew his complaint, writing, “It is submitted that I, [the speaker] in the Gulzar-e-Madina a Muslim place of worship More, had earlier submitted an application against Shaukat Gill and others regarding committing blasphemy against the Prophet.
 I have investigated the matter.
 No occurrence of blasphemy could be verified.
 As for now, I don’t seek any legal action on my application.”
 Local policeman Ghulam Abbas Dogar reported that “the situation of law and order is under control and the family is peacefully in their home.”